-This article will tell business owners everything you need to know about SEO.
+This article will tell local business owners everything you need to know about SEO marketing.
 That includes what SEO stands for in business, how SEO works, the meaning of SEO, the different types of SEO, and some best SEO strategies and practices.
 If you have any more questions about SEO, or how to improve your online presence please contact us at SEO Design Chicago for your digital marketing needs.

 How SEO Works